Constitution of Malaysia: Article 121 – The judiciary

 The judicial power of Malaysia vests in the High Court of Malaya and the High Court of Sabah and Sarawak, the Court of Appeal and the Federal Court.

-The two High Courts have juridisction over civil and criminal matters but have no jurisdiction "in respect of any matter within the jurisdiction of the Syariah courts."
+The two High Courts have jurisdiction over civil and criminal matters but have no jurisdiction "in respect of any matter within the jurisdiction of the Syariah courts."
 This exclusion of jurisdiction over Syariah matters is stipulated in Clause 1A of Article 121, which was added to the Constitution by Act A704, in force from 10 June 1988.